Suhird/courier-http/README.md

 Pre-built installers for macOS (Apple Silicon + Intel) and Windows are available on the [GitHub Releases](../../releases) page.

-See [Deployment.md](./Deployment.md) for the full release process, code signing setup, and Homebrew tap instructions.

 ### macOS — first launch

 If the app is not code-signed, macOS Gatekeeper will block it on first open.
 Run once to clear the quarantine flag: